-The Center for Environmental Filmmaking was founded by Professor Chris Palmer on the conviction that films and new media are essential educational and policy tools in the struggle to protect the environment.
-The center's mission is to inspire students to produce films and new media that focus attention on the need to conserve the environment in a way that is effective as well as ethically sound, educationally powerful, and entertaining.
+The Center for Environmental Filmmaking is committed to producing films and new media that are essential educational and high-impact tools in the struggle to protect the environment.
+Its mission is to inspire a new generation of environmental stewards, filmmakers and media experts who create work that is informative, ethically sound, entertaining, and makes a positive difference.

 We and our partners produce films and other media projects for which students and faculty play important roles.
+The Center, founded by Chris Palmer, has a long tradition of fostering meaningful collaborations with a wide range of NGOs, government agencies, broadcasters, and others.
 Topics have ranged from the effects of tourism in the Galapagos Islands, to the impact of private development on forests, to the consequences of debris in the oceans.
 Many of these projects have received honors, including a Student Academy Award for best documentary, five Student Emmys, and several CINE Golden Eagles.

 To inspire a new generation of filmmakers and media experts whose commitment to environmental stewardship drives them to produce creative work that is informative, ethically sound, entertaining-and makes a positive difference.